Nikunau: History

 Nikunau's history comprises oral accounts passed down through the generations, primarily from unimane to unimane (the elderly men of each family in each generation), and committed to writings by I-Matang (pale-skinned people of European descent) since the 19th century.
 Significant contributors among these I-Matang are Sir Arthur Grimble and H.E.
-Maude, who were longtime officials of the British Colony of the Gilbert and Ellice Islands; Barrie MacDonald, a professor of history who has specialised in the history of that colony and the Republic of Kiribati that was created out of it; and Jean-Paul Latouche, who wrote down the stories of unimane of the 1960s in te taetae ni Kiribati (Gilbertese language) and translated them into French.
+Maude, who were longtime officials of the British Colony of the Gilbert and Ellice Islands; Barrie MacDonald, a professor of history who has specialised in the history of that colony and the Republic of Kiribati that was created out of it; and Jean-Paul Latouche, who wrote down the stories of I-Nikunau unimane of the 1960s in te taetae ni Kiribati (Gilbertese language) and translated them into French.
 Another significant contributor is Anne Di Piazza, who carried out some archaeological digs near Rungata in the 1990s.

-From these we know that the island has been inhabited since time immemorial (at least 2000 BP); that it was significant in Gilbertese political and cultural history in the extension of the mwaneaba system in about the 16th century; that it received its first recorded British visitors on 2 July 1765, namely Commodore John Byron and the English ships and crew under his command HMS Dolphin on their circumnavigation of the world (the island was referred to on European maps for a while as Byron Island in his honour.; and that it was the centre of I-Matang whaling operations in the 1820s to 1840s at the On-the-Line grounds (the Line referring to the Equator).
-Kain Nikunau resided in multi-dwelling dispersed settlements centred on probably six mwaneaba, which were the hub of social, political, religious, economic and cultural activities.
+From these we know that the island has been inhabited since time immemorial (at least 2000 BP)..
+It was significant in Gilbertese political and cultural history in the extension of the mwaneaba system in about the 16th century.
+I-Nikunau resided in multi-dwelling dispersed settlements centred on probably six mwaneaba, which were the hub of social, political, religious, economic and cultural activities.
 They were organised along lines of blood, adoption and marriage into boti (tribal polity) and utu (extended family).
 Various laws, customs and beliefs applied political, economic and social roles and conduct, including birth, marriage, death and after-life/death, and regarding land, reef and ocean resources, and similar.
 While each mwaneaba district had much in common with neighbouring ones, and the same on neighbouring islands such as Beru, they were politically independent.

+Commodore John Byron passed through the Ellice islands in 1765, during his circumnavigation of the globe on in company with HMS Tamar (1758).
+He charted the atolls as Lagoon Islands.
+Commodore Byron visited Nikunau on 2 July 1765, and the island was referred to on European maps for a while as Byron's Island in his honour and I-Nikunau going away to work as whaling ships' crew were sometimes given the surname, Byron).

+Nikunau was the centre of I-Matang whaling operations in the 1820s to 1860s on the On-the-Line grounds (the Line refers to the Equator).